-Next steps for Canadian organizations in the journey to net-zero greenhouse gas emissions
+Next steps for Canadian organizations in the journey to net-zero

-As we enter 2022, organizations are under pressure from shareholders, investors and customers to move beyond setting net zero targets.
+Organizations are under pressure from shareholders, investors and customers to move beyond setting net zero targets.
 There’s a growing expectation of concrete transition plans, transparent reporting as well as increased leadership—and accountability—from the C-suite.
 In short, stakeholders are demanding real progress.

 These raised expectations mean that even those organizations that are currently net zero leaders risk falling behind without a credible approach to tackling their decarbonization challenges.

 The answer will vary between organizations, depending on the different stages of their journey.
 Net zero leaders have interim targets and a clear plan to decarbonize—which, in some cases, is validated by the Science Based Targets initiative.
 Others are earlier in the process and are working to improve their understanding of their own emissions as well as those scope 3 emissions from their suppliers, products, services, investments and other elements of their value chain.
 Meanwhile, some organizations are still in the earliest stages of establishing their greenhouse gas inventories.

 Elsewhere, investors of all sizes are considering where they can find opportunities in the transition to a low-carbon economy.
 They are also measuring the emissions associated with their investments—known as finance emissions—and how those emissions affect their overall net zero goals.

 Advancing on these and other goals is best achieved by viewing net zero as a key part of an organization’s broader environmental, social and governance (ESG) identity.
 Organizations will have different starting points on their ESG journey, depending on their mindset and maturity.
 But creating impact through ESG involves rethinking all dimensions of your business by creating a strategy-led plan, transforming operating models and measuring for transparency and accountability.